mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_User Story_**

 * As a tourist I want to be able to discover where is the geographical location of Sri Lanka and where the locations stated in the website are located.
-* As a tourist I want to be able to gather more information about Sri Lanka by using links to external pages.
+* As a tourist I want to be able to gather more information about Sri Lanka locations present in the map by using the links in the navbar.
-* As a tourist I want to be able to , by using the search box in the map, search for  facilities and places to visit, find addresses.
+* As a tourist I want to be able to, by using the search box in the map, to search for facilities, places to visit, find addresses.
 * As a tourist I want to be able to use a contact form in case more information are needed.
 * As a tourist I want to be able, in the future, to come back and check for new locations added to the website.
-* As a local resident I want to be able to find more information about other locations in Sri Lanka via links to external pages and with the use of the interactive map.
+* As a local resident I want to be able to find more informations about locations in Sri Lanka via links in the navbar.
-* As a local resident I want to be able, in the future,to come back to the web site to see if new locationS and informationS have been added to the website.
+* As a local resident I want to be able to, by using the search box in the map, search for  facilities and places to visit, find addresses.
-* As a local resident I want to be able to , by using the search box in the map, search for  facilities and places to visit, find addresses.
+* As a local resident I want to be able, in the future,to come back to the web site to see if new locations and informations have been added to the website.

 ### **_Wireframe_**